 Have you ever considered teaching a class at HOP?
 If you have an idea for a class that you think would be a good fit for our homeschool students, please read this page and consider submitting a class description for our next semester.
 We are always open to new instructors and class ideas that meet the needs and interests of our families.

-NOTE: Teacher submissions for FALL 2024 will OPEN June 1, 2024 and will close on June 22, 2024 –
+NOTE: Teacher submissions for FALL 2024 are OPEN June 1, 2024 and will close on June 22, 2024 –

 See the calendar for dates for Fall Semester! https://hopfamilies.com/calendar-fall-2024/